Pprime1/csasm/README.md

 # TODO
-- [ ] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
-- [x] create a live, outdoors, example for testing
+- [x] create a live, outdoors, example for testing:= GCALPHATST
   - [x] iphone testing
   - [ ] accuracy of location ...
 13m?
   - [ ] usability for navigation from a distance